Somerton, Philadelphia: Neighborhoods and subdivisions

 Philmont Heights, built in 1970-1972, is generally south and west of Lumar Park.
 Isidore Strittmuller's farm, as well as the land of George Snyder, was developed into this area.

 Camelot is a subdivision north and west of Red Lion Road and Haldeman Ave.

 Georgetown is on the north side of Tomlinson Road, west of the Somerton Tank farm.
 Georgetown twins were much larger than the twins or many duplexes of Philmont Heights.
-Original sample homes built by Korman, in 1967; remainder built in 1969.
-Area is Tomlinson Road, Greiner Road, Rennard Street, Larkspur Street, Gardner Street, Regina St, Marita Street, amongst others.
+Original sample homes built by Korman, in 1967; the remainder were built in 1969.
+The area is Tomlinson Road, Greiner Road, Rennard Street, Larkspur Street, Gardner Street, Regina St, Marita Street, amongst others.

-Timberwalk, built in 1986, located east of George Washington high school.
+Timberwalk, built in 1986, located east of George Washington High School.

-Somerton is home to Philadelphia's Somerton Tank Farms (tanks built 1954-1955), an experiment in Urban Farming.
+Somerton is home to Philadelphia's Somerton Tank Farms (tanks built 1954-1955), an experiment in urban farming.

 The Budd Company's Airstrip was located south and west of the Somerton Tank Farm.
 One runway ran southwest from the present intersection of Kevin Ct. and Tomlinson Rd. to near Red Lion Road; the other ran northwest from behind the Budd Plant to beyond the Philadelphia city limits into Lower Moreland Township, Montgomery County.
 The runways were built around 1942-1945 and were decommissioned by the early 1960s.
 Trenches were dug across the runways every 1000 feet to eliminate the activities of drag-racing enthusiasts and to stop the practice of racing and then abandoning stolen cars.

-The Philadelphia State Hospital was located at the northwest corner of Roosevelt Blvd. and Southampton Road from the early 1900s until it was decommissioned in the late 1980s through the 1990s.
+The Philadelphia State Hospital at Byberry was located at the northwestern corner of Roosevelt Blvd and Southampton Road from the early 1900s until it was decommissioned in the late 1980s through the 1990s.